FelixQLe/House_price_Deep_Learning_TensorFlow_Keras_Hyperopt_MLfow/README.md

   Part 3.
 Use the best set of hyperparameters to build a final model Part 4.
 Register the model in MLflow and use the model to make predictions

-This repo follow instructions notebooks created by DataBricks
+This repo follow instructions notebooks provided on DataBricks websites